 Luxury: Pera Palace Hotel

 Fleece: Temperatures range in Istanbul, especially in the Spring and Fall months.
-Make sure to bring a good fleece jacket for night time (my favorite is Patagonia).
+Make sure to bring a good fleece jacket for nighttime.

 Sunglasses: We swear by Smith Chromapop sunglasses.
 They may be expensive, but as long as you aren’t prone to losing all your sunglasses they are worth every penny.